Recognition Quick Tips

 Be specific with praise.

 While all recognition is good, complimenting specific actions and attitudes is more effective than general praise.
-For example, instead of saying “Great job today,” try “Thanks for explaining that procedure to the customer in such an easy-to-understand and compassionate way.
+For example, instead of saying “Great job today,” try “Thanks for explaining that procedure to the patient in such an easy-to-understand and compassionate way.
 They mentioned how helpful you were after you left the room.”

 Don’t wait too long to say thanks.